The Hasse principle for 9-nodal cubic threefolds

-\begin{proposition} Suppose that the Galois group of the configuration of nodes and 2--planes on $X$ is, as a subgroup of $\Gamma$, contained in $S_3\times S_3$.
+\begin{proposition} Assume that $W$ lies in the index 2 subgroup $S_3\times S_3$ of $\Gamma$.
 Then the only obstruction to weak approximation on $X$ is the Brauer--Manin one. \begin{proof} Take a point $(P_v)\in X(\A_K)^{\Br}$.
 By the lemma, we can approximate $(P_v)$ by $(M_v)\in X^0(\A_K)^{\Br}$.
-By the version of descent given in Proposition 1.3 of [CT--Sk], $(M_v)$ lifts to a point $(\tM_v)\in T(\A_K)$ for some universal torsor $\pi:T\to X^0$.
-We know that $T$ is $K$--birational to a cone over a cubic 7--fold $Z$, and that $Z$ is singular along a double--three.
+By the version of descent given in Proposition 1.3 of \cite{CT--Sk}, there is a universal torsor $\pi:T\to X^0$ such that $(M_v)$ lifts to a point $(\tM_v)\in T(\A_K)$.
+We know that $T$ is $K$--birational to the cone over a cubic 7--fold $Z$, and that $Z$ is singular along a double--three.
 The hypothesis on the Galois group means that the double--three splits into two threes, so that $Z$ has three conjugate singularities.
-Since this gives WA for $Z$, by [CT-Sal], $T$ then satisfies WA, so that there exists $t\in T(K)$ close to $(\tM_v)_{v\in S}$.
-Then $x:=\pi(t)\in X^0(K)$ is close to $(M_v)_{v\in S}$, and then $x$ is close to $(P_v)_{v\in S}$. \end{proof} \end{proposition} \end{section}
+Since this gives WA for $Z$, by \cite{CT--Sal}, $T$ then satisfies WA, so that there exists $t\in T(K)$ close to $(\tM_v)$.
+Then $x:=\pi(t)\in X^0(K)$ is close to $(M_v)$, and then $x$ is close to $(P_v)$. \end{proof} \end{proposition} \end{section} \begin{section}{Computing the Brauer group and obstructions}